home products

 Replace EXE File Icons with Resource Tuner

-1. Open the EXE file in Resource Tuner and expand the Icon Group folder.
+1. Open your EXE file in Resource Tuner and expand the Icon Group folder.

-2. Select the icon or the icon group you want to change and click on the 'Replace Resource with...' button from the button bar as illustrated below.
+.
+Select the icon or the icon group you want to change and click the 'Replace Resource with...' button in the button bar as illustrated below.

 3. You wil see the following dialog.
-Click on the 'Open Replacement Source' button and select your desired icon file on your disk.
+Click the 'Open' button and select your desired icon file on your disk.
 The file format should be either .ico or .png.

 If you choose a .png file, ensure that the image size is not larger than 256 pixels in width and 256 pixels in height.
 Larger sizes may not be compatible with the application.

-4. Check only those items in the 'New items' list you want to be added, select the action to perform and press the OK button.
+4. Check only those items in the 'New items' list you want to be added, select the replacement mode and press the 'OK' button.

-5. Select 'File' 'Save File' to save the changes you have made to the target file.
+5. Select 'File' 'Save File' to save the changes made to the target file.

 Change Multiple Icons with Resource Tuner Console